 <2> Section 3.2.1: Windows NKPU servers always accept and reply to requests from link local addresses in Ipv6, regardless of the contents of an Ipv6 allowed list.

 7 Change Tracking

-No table of changes is available.
-The document is either new or has had no changes since its last release.
+No table of This section identifies changes is available.
+The that were made to this document is either new or has had no changes since itsthe last release.
+Changes are classified as Major, Minor, or None.